cloud-gov/cg-site/content/docs/services/cdn-route.md

     -c '{"domain": "my.example.gov,www.my.example.gov"}'
 ```

-The maximum number of domains that can be associated with a single cdn-route service is 100.
+The maximum number of domains that can be associated with a single cdn-route service instance is 100.

 ### How to set up DNS